 - If to be of the view of August Kubizek, he had never seen Adolf with a girl within three years of their friendship in Linz and then in Vienna.
 Kubizek had once faced a long passage and frustration with Adolf when August took a student girl to their apartment.
 Kubizek also recollected Hitler’s voluminous stories about a girl from Linz, whose name was Stefanie, which whom Adolf was way in love with.
 According to Kubizek, Hitler cast himself aside from homosexuality, and masturbation and strongly criticized prostitution.
 Hitler ignored other girls in the opera shows and could talk for hours as a result of walking along the backyards of Vienna.
 At the same time, being self-suppressed from sexual relations, Hitler was fascinated with sexuality.

 - The testimonies of the former residents of the Mannerheim hostel for men in Vienna revealed loads of information about Hitler and his thoughts on the disputes on politics and does not include debates about girls.
 Hitler did spend three years from February 1910 until May 1931 within the Mannerheim estate.

-- Ian Kershaw analysis a kind of Hitler’s intended celibate through the prism of Adolf’s pan-germanic views, Schönerer movement in particular, which had amazed Hitler within his Viennese years.
+- Ian Kershaw analysis a kind of Hitler’s intended celibate through the prism of Adolf’s pan-germanic views, the Schönerer movement in particular, which had amazed Hitler during his Viennese years.
 Hitler considered this self-restricting to sexual activity, as well as alcohol and smoking as a means to harden spirit.

 - Ian Kershaw examines Reinhold Hanisch’s recollections as a doubtful source of information, which still can confirm Kubizek’s memoirs on Hitler’s sexual experience, a lack of one.